Howard Wallace's home page

 Amos 7:7-17

-The book of Amos is included among the twelve minor prophets, called minor not because their content is deemed less significant, but rather because they are shorter books than those of Isaiah, Jeremiah, and Ezekiel.
-The book is a collection and later collation of oracles and a story associated with the prophet Amos, conveyed over the generations through oral tradition before being written down.
+The book of Amos is included among the twelve minor prophets, called ‘minor’ not because their content is deemed less significant, but rather because they are shorter books than those of Isaiah, Jeremiah, and Ezekiel.
+The twelve shorter books were collected into one scroll in the ancient Judaism.

 Amos is careful to distinguish himself from the official (and to his mind false) prophets of the day.
 He is instead a prophet in the true sense of the word, one entrusted with a word from the Lord.
 He is called to preach that word out of season, to give a word of judgment on those who believe themselves above reproach.
 He calls Israel to the same standard of conduct that God asks of all the nations, to rely on God rather than military might, to unite their worship with concern and care for the poor, to let their faithfulness to God be reflected in their faithfulness in social relationships.

 In verse 7, Amos describes the vision shown him by the Lord.
 The Lord is standing with a plumb line, taking the measure of a wall that represents the people of Israel.
 As in the foregoing visions, Amos is asked what he sees, and relates the vision.
 Presumably, the Lord finds the wall is warped, no longer straight and true.
-He warns, “I will never again pass them [my people] by,” in a possible allusion to the Passover; no longer will they be spared, rather they will be judged severely.
-Three aspects of their society are singled out for destruction; first, the “high places” where other gods may have been worshipped, second, the sanctuaries where fit worship was not held, and third, the house of the king Jeroboam, whose line will be destroyed by the sword.
+He warns, “I will never again pass them [my people] by,” in a possible allusion to the Passover; no longer will they be spared; rather they will be judged severely.
+Three aspects of their society are singled out for destruction: first, the “high places” where other gods may have been worshipped, second, the sanctuaries where fit worship was not held, and third, the house of the king, Jeroboam, whose line will be destroyed by the sword.

 In verse 10 and following, Amos spars with Amaziah, the priest of Bethel, who questions his motives and message, complaining of Amos’ dire messages against the king.
-Amos denies he is (or was; the tense of the Hebrew verb is indeterminate) part of the prophetic guild, whose members presumably earn their living through their prophecy.
+Amos denies he is (or was; the tense of the Hebrew verb is indeterminate) part of a prophetic guild, whose members presumably earn their living through their prophecy.
 He is instead a herdsman and dresser of sycamore trees.
 Although he will not claim the name of prophet, he does claim the call of a prophet, as the Lord called him and gave him a message to speak.
 His was not a popular message, but his deep sense of being commissioned by God gave him strength in the face of any questions to his call.

 Being from the Southern kingdom of Judah, Amos is commanded by Amaziah to return home and prophesy there.
 He is not welcome at Bethel, which is a sanctuary of the northern king, Jereboam.
 This does not deter Amos, who announces judgment against the corrupt Jeroboam and the members of the priestly caste who have capitulated to the powers they serve.
 He spells out a dire vision of the future, including the queen becoming a prostitute, the royal children dying by the sword, and the people of Israel taken into exile, somewhat formulaic visions which portray condemnation in the most colourful terms.